elishaukpong/tweesky-ecommerce/README.md

 - Now you can go over to the API documentation on Postman
 - switch the value of the environment variable `TWEEKSY_BASE_URL` to point to the url of the project gotten from running `php artisan serve`

+### Errata
+Everything should go smoothly, but if it doesn't - create an issue or shoot me an email: ishukpong418@gmail.comg